-The CCHA will allow the owner to collect any security deposit amount the owner determines is appropriate.
+The CCHA will allow the owner to collect any security deposit not to exceed one months rent.
 Therefore, no modifications to the HAP contract will be necessary.

 Separate Non-Lease Agreements between Owner and Tenant

 Owners may not demand or accept any rent payment from the family in excess of the rent to the owner as approved by the CCHA minus the CCHA's housing assistance payments to the owner [24 CFR 982.451(b)(4)].